-The following items will need to be with you upon application for the Social Security Card: □ Original DS- 2019 form □ Passport with the J-1 Visa and a copy of your I-94 (record of admission) that can be obtained at https://i94.cbp.dhs.gov/I94/#/home □ Sponsor letter □ If the passport is less than one year old you will need to bring an official document (birth certificate or driver's license with photo) to serve as proof of age. •
+The following items will need to be with you upon appl for the Social Security Card: lication □ Original DS- 2019 form □ Passport with the J-1 Visa and a copy of your I-94 (record admission) that can be obtained at https://i94.cbp.dhs.gov/I9 □ Sponsor letter □ If the passport is less than one year old you will need to b official document (birth certificate or driver's license with to serve as proof of age.
+94/#/home.